Lemonboy060/Summative-Programming-portfolio/README.md

 Implementation of required design patterns and algorithms for the Summative Programming Portfolio

-Following algorithms and patterns have een implmented:
+Following algorithms and patterns have been implemented:

 - RSA algorithm
 - Nth fibonacci numbers using dynamic programming